i3q2-sys/Ogre/README.md

 ```

 That's it!
 Now you have your own tor bridges!

+If you want to destroy the created infrastructure just type <br>
+`make destroy-infra`

 Now just install the [TOR browser](https://www.torproject.org/download/)<br>
 Go to options > Tor > Bridges and check Use a bridge and Provide a Bridge, where you have to enter the following:<br>